limitlessloop/vets.gov-status/scripts/migration_status/DVP.md

 Validate Disaster Recovery (DR) and Backup                |  Complete     | part of ATO; (can this be deleted--is it already covered in ATO?)
 CD2 decision                                 |       | Date: March 2018
-Build out and cutover checklist 100% complete                |       | Checklist under development by CAS; not yet available COMPLETED ALL Build Out and Cutover Tasks                   | Green     |
+Build out and cutover checklist 100% complete                |       | Checklist under development by CAS; not yet available COMPLETED ALL Build Out and Cutover Tasks                   | Green     | no real users on the system yet; will not have users until spring 2019

 ### Cloud Operations